zentralwerkstatt/art185ai/L01_Basics.md

 In the next meetings we will talk about:

-- Lists, flow control
+- Lists, flow control, functions
-- Functions, classes
-- Dictionaries, Numpy
+- Classes, dictionaries, NumPy
 - PyTorch: basics
 - PyTorch: examples
 - Building our own MNIST classifier